Shooting Star Falls Trail

 Shooting Star Falls Trail, Vancouver Island, BC, photo by Bud Logan

-There are such wonderful displays of plants along this path, the stinging nettle here is prolific, don’t touch.
+There are such wonderful displays of plants along this path; the stinging nettle here is prolific, don’t touch.
 They can give you quite the irritation, but they are so good to eat.
 At certain times of the year, you can see a myriad of mushrooms here as well.

 Without fail, we always see deer in this forest.
-Plus there is always the chance to see a bear here, spring time is best for this as they love the fresh grass and plants.
-In the spring the whole area is full of wildflowers.
-This is an alder grove for the most part, but as you reach the falls it quickly turns into a forest of evergreens.
+Plus, there is always the chance to see a bear here; springtime is best for this, as they love the fresh grass and plants.
+In the spring, the whole area is full of wildflowers.
+This is an alder grove for the most part, but as you reach the falls, it quickly turns into a forest of evergreens.
 There are some big trees in this forest.

 Shooting Star Falls Trail, Vancouver Island, BC